sreekanth1201/Titanium-Alloy-Views/README.md

 Titanium-Alloy-Views
 ====================

-This is a sample code how to use titanium alloy Viess, Scroll view dynamically.
+This is a sample code how to use titanium alloy Views, Scroll view dynamically.

 This simple Example explains following thins,